confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 Monitor Overview and Setup
 --------------------------

-Using |ccloud| has the advantage of circumventing the trials and tribulations of monitoring a Kafka cluster, but you still need to monitor your client applications.
-Your success in Confluent Cloud largely depends on how well your applications are performing.
+Using |ccloud| has the advantage of circumventing the trials and tribulations one would face when monitoring an on-prem Kafka cluster, but you still need to monitor your client applications and, to some degree, your |ccloud| cluster.
+Your success in |ccloud| largely depends on how well your applications are performing.
 Monitoring your client applications gives you insights on how to fine tune your producers and consumers, when to scale your |ccloud| cluster, what might be going wrong, and how to resolve the problem.